 However, I don’t use it as it is.
 No, I roast the garlic for 10 minutes in the oven at 180C.
 Roasting garlic turns it’s usually pungent taste into something delightfully squishy and oh so sweet with a real depth of flavour.

-This is such a simple recipe for spinach frittata to pull together.
+This is such a simple recipe and super easy to pull together.

 Start by roasting the garlic as I mentioned above.
 Don’t even bother peeling it.
-You want all that amazing flavour for this simple frittata.
+You want all that amazing flavour for this tasty frittata.

 Once that has roasted and cooled down enough for you to squish out the gooey garlic start whisking the eggs.